 3 tips to make learning and development a priority:

 - Make learning part of the job – Learners are overwhelmed.
 In fact, according to Bersin by Deloitte, 2/3 of knowledge workers complain that they don’t have time to do their jobs.
 If they don’t have the bandwidth to do their actual jobs, they certainly won’t have time for learning.
 This is why making learning part of the job is critical to user adoption and success.
 By dedicating specific hours to employee development, and making those hours a requirement of the job, learners will actually benefit from your programs.
-It alleviates employee’s fear that they are wasting precious time that could otherwise be dedicated to their real workload, and eliminates the stigma that learning should happen off hours.
-If managers embrace learning and make it part of the job, your teams will be more engaged and more productive, and of course, more knowledgeable and better equipped to do their jobs.
+For employees skills improvement, you can incorporate a learning management system (LMS) in your workplace.
+In addition, you can use the 4 principles of assessment to evaluate their upgradation in skills and aptitude.
+The data collected can help you distribute various tasks and operations to your workers according to their skill sets.
+This can alleviate employees’ fear that their skills are getting wasted on tasks that don’t fall under there expertise and wasting precious time that could otherwise be dedicated to their real workload.
+If managers embrace learning and make it part of the job, their teams will be more engaged and more productive, and of course, more knowledgeable and better equipped to do their jobs.

 - Limit the interruptions – Workers are interrupted every five minutes, and ironically enough the interruptions are often attributed to work applications and collaboration tools.
 Go figure.
 By limiting the interruptions and forcing learners to focus solely on the task at hand, they will walk always with tangible lessons learned.
 I recently completed an interactive training course, and if I clicked off the module at any point during the session it would pause.
 It was impossible to multitask!
 As a result, I actually paid attention to the training because I wasn’t distracted by emails and desktop alerts throughout the session.
 This is just one example of the dozens of different ways you can limit the interruptions during training activities so that people can completely dedicate their attention to the lesson and walk away having gained more information and skills.